-The Pahari are nearly all Hindu and follow the basic Hindu customs and traditions.
-The term "Hinduism" came into use about 1200A.D., but clearly identifying what Hindus believe is difficult.
-The religion has no founder, no prophet, and no instructional system.
+The Pahari are all Hindu and follow the basic Hindu customs and traditions.
+"Hinduism" has no founder, no prophet, and no instructional system.
 It is a way of living much more than a theology; it is a philosophy more than a religion.
 Contrary to popular belief in the West, Hinduism is not an ancient, fixed set of beliefs.
 Rather, it is a body of customs, practices, and beliefs that go through major changes every few hundred years.

 The majority, though not all, of Hindus believe in a supreme being.
 Some respect all life and eat only vegetables, while others will gladly eat meat from sacrifices in the temple.
 To some, their religion is highly personal; to others, it is impersonal.
 While most Hindus worship Brahman (the creator), Shiva (the destroyer), Vishnu (the preserver), and the goddess Shaktri, they also worship a pantheon of other minor gods, their incarnations, spouses, or offspring.
 A belief in reincarnation (continual cycle of death and rebirth) is one of the few unifying features of Hinduism.

 Most Hindu groups also have their own unique beliefs and deities, and the Pardhis are no exception.
 They worship their elders.
 Their three gods are Dharti, Gorasi and Gosai.